USCGC Bear returns home following 60-day deployment in Florida Straits

-USCGC Bear's (WMEC 901) crew approach the pier, moor, and greet family members in Portsmouth, Va., Feb.
+Family members of a USCGC Bear (WMEC 901) crew member pose for a photo on the pier in Portsmouth, Va., Feb.
 15, 2023.
 Bear returned home following a 60-day deployment conducting maritime safety and security missions in the Florida Straits.
-(U.S. Coast Guard video by Petty Officer 2nd Class Brandon Hillard)
+(U.S. Coast Guard photo by Petty Officer 2nd Class Brandon Hillard)

 |Date Taken: